aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-design/powerpoint-fonts/embedded-font/_index.md

         if font not in embeddedFonts:
             presentation.fonts_manager.add_embedded_font(font, slides.export.EmbedFontCharacters.ALL)

-    # Save the presentation
+    # Saves the presentation to disk
     presentation.save("AddEmbeddedFont_out.pptx", slides.export.SaveFormat.PPTX)
 ```

 ## **Compress Embedded Fonts**

-To allow you to compress the fonts embedded in a presentation and reduce its file size, Aspose.Slides provides the `compress_embedded_fonts` method exposed by the [Compress](https://reference.aspose.com/slides/python-net/aspose.slides.lowcode/compress/) class.
+To allow you to compress the fonts embedded in a presentation and reduce its file size, Aspose.Slides provides the  `compress_embedded_fonts`  method (exposed by the [Compress](https://reference.aspose.com/slides/python-net/aspose.slides.lowcode/compress/) class).

 This Python code shows you how to compress embedded PowerPoint fonts: